OpenRailAssociation/landscape/README-publiccode-yml.md

 management/real-estate
 ````

 A project can have one or more of these capabilities assigned.
+In the publiccode.yml files, capabilities are referenced using their IDs (e.g., 'inform-customer/trip-planning' or 'operations/train-driving').
+The system automatically converts these IDs to their display names when showing the information on the website.

 Each of the capability IDs consists of a high-level category and a concrete capability.
 The higher-level categories are used to group these capabilities.
 These will be used for display of overviews of projects and as additional information to understand the scope of the capabilities.

+When adding capabilities to a publiccode.yml file, always use the full ID path (e.g., 'operations/train-driving' rather than just 'train-driving').